MileHacker Logo

 • Photo: Provide a recent, passport-style photo (usually 33mm x 48mm, with a white background).

-• Proof of Travel: Include round-trip flight itineraries and hotel reservations for your stay.
+• Proof of Travel: Include round-trip flight itineraries and reserving a hotel room for your stay.

 Supporting Documents

 • Invitation Letter: A condition for business, family, or other non-tourist visas.
-This letter should detail the purpose of your travels and your host's information.
+This letter should detail the intention of your travels and your host's information.

 • Health-Related Entry Requirements: A standard health declaration might be needed upon arrival.
 Consult your doctor for recommended vaccinations.